-Metabase Enterprise Edition’s data sandboxing feature gives us granular control over what data people can access, from entire databases down to specific columns and rows.
+Metabase’s paid plans include data sandboxing, a feature that gives you granular control over what data people can access, from entire databases down to specific columns and rows.

-In this article, we’ll walk through an example of setting up sandboxed access with the Sample Dataset included with Metabase.
+In this article, we’ll walk through an example of setting up sandboxed access with the Sample Database included with Metabase.
 Data sandboxes can restrict access to both columns and rows.
-We’ll cover row-level permissions in this article, and follow up with another article that shows how we can restrict access to table columns as well.
+We’ll cover row-level permissions in this article; for column-level permissions, see Advanced data sandboxing.

 Our goal is to make sure a customer, Ms. Brown, is only able to see table rows related to her account.